Cost of Living in Australia

 A mixture of illustrations of the Australian flag, a coffee cup, a shirt, a building, and a photo of a student working.

 Are you thinking about studying in Australia?
 If so, you’re in for the adventure of a lifetime.
-Not only are Australia’s academic institutions top tier, so are its natural beauty and quality of life.
-Before you head Down Under, you should make an estimate of your living expenses.
+Not only are Australia’s academic institutions top tier, its natural beauty and the quality of life it offers are also renowned.
+Before you head Down Under, it’s wise to estimate your monthly living expenses.
 This will help you establish and stick to a budget.
-To save you effort and time, we’ve assessed the cost of living in Australia below.
+As you prepare your budget, remember that the minimum proof of finances you’ll need to show was updated in May 2024 to reflect an increased cost of living.
+To save you time, we’ve assessed some of the most common cost of living expenses in Australia below.

-Unsure of where you’d like to study?
-Read our blogs on the cost of living in the United Kingdom and the United States to help inform your decision.
+Not sure where you’d like to study?
+Read more about the cost of living in Canada, the United Kingdom, or the United States to inform your decision.

 Living Expenses

-Below, we’ve provided an estimate of the cost of living expenses in Australia (as of April 2022).
+Here are some average cost of living expenses in Australia (as of September 2024):1

 Utilities